demisto/demisto-sdk/demisto_sdk/commands/content_graph/README.md

     The ID of the pack to check dependencies for. [required]

-* **-sr/nsr, --show-reasons/--no-show-reasons**
+* **-sr, --show-reasons**

-    If true, prints the exact relationships paths of the returned pack dependencies.
+    This flag prints all of the relationships between the given content pack and its dependencies.
+The default is not to print these relationships.

 * **-d, --dependency**